Baltazar94/Gravity-Anomaly-Visual-Overhaul/README.md

 Does it effect performance?
 - yes, there are more and bigger leaves, but I'm not sure if it's noticeable

-Install below Particles Cinematic VFX 3.5 1.1.2 BOTZ YAWM mod in MO2
+Install: put my mod below Particles Cinematic VFX 3.5 1.1.2 BOTZ YAWM mod in MO2